 We recognize that our success is based on the talents and dedication of those we employ, and we are invested in their success.
-Significant investments are made in the areas of talent development, technical skills and compliance training in areas such as supervisor training, professional coaching, ethics, safety, hazmat, ITAR, etc. For succession planning purposes, we focus on identifying high-potential future leaders and working with them on individual development plans and coaching.
+We make significant investments in the areas of talent development, technical skills and compliance training in areas such as supervisor training, professional coaching, ethics, safety, hazmat, ITAR, etc. For succession planning purposes, we focus on identifying high-potential future leaders and working with them on individual development plans and coaching.

 Attracting and retaining a talented workforce is of utmost importance.
 Given the ever-changing talent market, we have looked to broaden the ways in which we can recognize and reward performance, including more frequent merit increases, market adjustments, spot bonuses and other creative ways to recognize and reward employees.
-By utilizing these and other measures, at the end of our fiscal year the average tenure of our workforce was 13 years.
-Nearly one third of our employees have been with us for 10 or more years and nearly 50% of our employees have been with us for five or more years.
+By utilizing these and other measures, at the end of our fiscal year the average tenure of our workforce was 9 years.
+One-third of our employees have been with us for 10 or more years and over 50% of our employees have been with us for five or more years.

 We are committed to the health and wellbeing of our employees and their families by encouraging participation in wellness programs.
 Generally, all our full-time employees, both domestic and international, are offered health and welfare benefits.
-We remain committed to our communities through financial support from our employees and the ESCO Foundation, and through personal participation of our employees with a variety of local organizations, such as food banks, blood drives, the YMCA, Special Olympics, and Big Brothers Big Sisters.
+We remain committed to our communities, including through financial support from the ESCO Foundation and through personal participation of our employees with a variety of local organizations, such as area food banks, blood drives, community outreach, Special Olympics, Habitat for Humanity, Big Brothers Big Sisters, United Way and many other favored local charities.
 We believe strong human capital is a competitive differentiator, and we focus on ensuring we have the right domestic and international talent in place to drive our strategic initiatives not only today but well into the future.